 Some of India's top MA Psychology colleges are Mithibai College of Arts, Delhi University, St. Xavier's College, Mumbai, Amity University, and Symbiosis College of Arts and Commerce.
 The typical MA Psychology degree prices range from INR 20,000 to 60,000.

-MA Psychology graduates can pursue a variety of careers, including Mental Health Researchers, Rehabilitation Forensics, Counselors, Clinical Psychologists, Government Officials, Human Resource Specialists, and Social Workers.
+MA in Psychology graduates can pursue a variety of careers, including Mental Health Researchers, Rehabilitation Forensics, Counselors, Clinical Psychologists, Government Officials, Human Resource Specialists, and Social Workers.
 Fortis Hospitals, AIIMS, Google, Amazon, and Decathlon are among the top recruiters for MA Psychology graduates.

 Table of Contents